Skip to content

 You will be taken to a familiar-looking page for ALCF login.
 Enter your ALCF login username and password.

-Accessing your Grand/Eagle Project Directory
+Accessing your Eagle Project Directory

 Note: Specifically for PIs with Eagle 'Data-Only' projects (no compute allocations), logging in through Globus is the only way to access the project directory.